ain1084/dev-container-features/src/pulseaudio/NOTES.md

 ## Notes

 A feature for playing sounds using PulseAudio inside a dev container.
-This feature installs PulseAudio and alsa-utils.
+This feature installs PulseAudio and ALSA library (libasound2-dev).
  Transfer the sound from inside the dev container to the host and play the sound (using PulseAudio's server/client mechanism).
 The socket on the server side uses /run/user/${UID}/pulse/native and connects with the dev container with bind mount.

-In short, it is a feature that installs pulseaudio by apt-get and mounts the socket of PulseAudio.
+In short, it is a feature that installs pulseaudio and libasound2-dev by apt-get and mounts the socket of PulseAudio.

 ## Limitation